leabs/misc-python-apps/README.md

 - **Password Generator** - Sometimes you want to generate a password quickly and or want to know the password is truly random using python's random module.
 - **Retirement Calculator** - This is a tool that informs me of an estimate of how much I can withdraw from my retirement accounts each year.
 This is useful for estimating how much I can spend each year in retirement.
 - **Scrape Apps** - A way to both understand python / web scraping and to easily and quickly get data from sites for data hoarding or to use in other projects!
+- **Youtube Views and Subs** - I'm using this to get the number of views and subscribers for a given youtube channel.
+I'm using this to track my own channel's growth.

 ## Contributing